 Powder Post Beetles are typically found in the basement or crawlspace of old barns or natural hardwood in homes.
-Evidence of powder post beetles can be identified through the talcompoderey frass, or talcum-like powder that they leave behind when burrowing in and out of logs, and tiny holes all over the logs.
-(Note: these holes are 1/32” – 1/16” round tunnels, loosely packed with very fine powder.)
+Evidence of Powder Post Beetles includes talcompoderey frass a talcum-like powder that they leave behind when burrowing in and out of logs.
+Another sign they leave behind are tiny holes all over these logs (the holes are 1/32” – 1/16” round tunnels, loosely packed with very fine powder).
 These beetles usually infest basements or crawlspaces because the moisture content is above 13%.
 If left unattended, powder post beetles will bring down a barn or home, just like a termite would.
-Imported hardwood furniture is highly susceptible to powderpost beetle infestations, and the beetles are often miss identified.
+Imported hardwood furniture is highly susceptible to Powder Post Beetle infestations, and the beetles are often misidentified.

 The difference between an active infestation and an old infestation is the frass.
 When there are holes with no frass and the moisture content is blow 13%, there is not an infestation.
-If there is frass on the log or in the hole, and there is a moisture content above 13%, it is an active infestation.
-When we come out to do inspections, we often find that the upstairs of the barn has had an old infestation and the logs are covered in holes.
-When we make our way to the basement or crawlspace, we typically find ctive beetles and their frass.
+If there is frass on the log or in the hole, with a moisture content above 13%, it considered an infestation.
+When we do inspections, we often find old infestations in the attics.
+When we make our way to the basement or crawlspace, we typically find active beetles and their frass.

-If the area in question of an infestation has not been cleaned or disturbed in some time, we recommend vacuuming the frass/powder and waiting.
+If the area in question of an infestation has not been cleaned or disturbed in some time, we recommend vacuuming the frass and waiting.
 Most emergence occurs from April to July.
-These beetles only infest raw wood and cannot infest varnish, painted, or waxed wood.
+Keep in mind, these beetles only infest raw wood and cannot infest varnish, painted, or waxed wood.

 Hogarth’s uses borates to treat for these beetles.
 This treatment will take up to three years to completely eradicate the population because there is no way to kill the beetles in the larval stage.
 We have to wait for them to bore out of the log in order for them to come into contact and ingest the product